hakobtp/blog/postgresql/lock/1_table_locks.md

 Using this, you can quickly identify the queries causing blocks and take action, such as terminating a long-running session or optimizing a transaction to avoid conflicts.

-## 1. ACCESS EXCLUSIVE — The Strongest Lock
+## ACCESS EXCLUSIVE: The Strongest Lock

 This is the most restrictive lock in PostgreSQL.
 When a transaction holds an `ACCESS EXCLUSIVE` lock, nobody else can even read from the table.
 It blocks all other table lock types.